Skip links

 We are done with the GitLab project creation.
 This is also known as a repository in programming terms.

 Copy the link to this repository.
-Save this as we will be using it in further steps.
+Save this URL as we will be using it in further steps.

 Step 2: Generate and Download WordPress Static Files